November 28, 2023 NHTSA CAMPAIGN NUMBER: 23V802000

 Use VIN to obtain As-Built data

 - J2534 Pass-Thru Programmer: TOPDON RLink J2534 is an advanced diagnostic and reprogramming tool that support all J2534 protocols, as well as D-PDU, CAN-FD and DoIP, ensuring compatibility with a wide range of modern vehicles.
-It offers extensive versatility with support for over 17 major automotive brands, including Chrysler, Ford
+It offers extensive versatility with support for over 18 major automotive brands, including Chrysler, Ford

-, GM, Nissan, Toyota, Honda, Subaru, Land Rover/Jaguar, Volvo, Wuling, Volkswagen, Mercedes-Benz, and BMW, and so on, enjoy dealership-level functions at your fingertips
+, GM, Nissan, Toyota, Honda, Subaru, Land Rover/Jaguar, Volvo, Wuling, Volkswagen/Audi, Mercedes-Benz, and BMW.
+NOTE: Not compatible with Ford

-- All-in-One OEM Diagnostics: This J2534 ECU programming tool elevates your automotive repair capabilities to new heights by delivering complete OEM diagnosis.
-Boasting comprehensive full-system diagnostics, intuitive repair guides, advanced ECU programming and coding, common reset services, a vast library of repair information and more, this all-in-one solution empowers technicians to effortlessly tackle complex vehicle issues with ease
+IDS diagnostic software - All-in-One OEM Diagnostics: This J2534 ECU programming tool elevates your automotive repair capabilities to new heights by delivering complete OEM diagnosis.
+Boasting comprehensive full-system diagnostics, intuitive repair guides, advanced ECU programming and coding, common reset services, a vast library of repair information and more, this all-in-one solution empowers technicians to effortlessly tackle complex vehicle issues with ease. *Not compatible with 24V vehicles

 - Proven Performance You Can Trust: Backed by over 10000 real vehicle tests and benefit from a wealth of practical experience, this OEM reprogramming tool guarantees stable and exceptional performance.
 Supported by TOPDON's dedicated technical experts with in-depth knowledge of both auto repair and J2534 Pass-Thru programming, the RLink J2534 provides prompt and professional assistance, ensuring a smooth setup and reliable compatibility